maratai/craftery/fiber_arts/looms.md

 # Floor Looms

 ## [Inagaki Kiryo](https://www.inagakikiryou.com/) floor loom [R-25](https://www.inagakikiryou.com/r25.html)
 Japanese floor loom.
-Newly arrived (June 23, 2026), nearly done with assembly (June 25, 2026)!
 It took about three months of build time plus shipping - not cheap, since it's international freight, **plus customs duties** (from Japan to the USA).
 Communications with Inagaki Kiryou was excellent, highly recommended.
-(To be updated.)

-Here it is assembled with four harnesses tied up; I have two more harnesses, but putting heddles on the harnesses is a pain!
+Here it is assembled with four harnesses tied up; I have more harnesses, but putting heddles on the harnesses is a pain!
 I'l get to it eventually.

 ![Inagaki R-25](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-06-27-r-25.jpg?raw=true)